 Most sessions are stand-alone session, based on BK Entrusty series of construction contract and management articles in areas of project, commercial, contracts, risks, quality, value and the like, published in MBAM Journal since 2002 until 2017.
-Primary reference will be made to the Malaysian standard forms of contract i.e. PAM, IEM, JKR, CIDB, with peripheral reference to the new Malaysian contract, AIAC Standard Form of Building Contract 2018 Edition and a common international contract, the New Engineering Contract (NEC).
+Primary reference will be made to the Malaysian standard forms of contract i.e. PAM, IEM, JKR, CIDB and a common international contract, the New Engineering Contract (NEC).
+Peripheral reference to the new Malaysian contract, PAM Contract 2018 and AIAC Standard Form of Building Contract 2019 Edition.

 Training topics include:

-- Tender and Contract Documentation and Obligations, Principles of Measurement and BQ Preparation & Value Management (Thursday, 20 Dec 2018); and
+- Tender and Contract Documentation and Obligations, Principles of Measurement and BQ Preparation & Value Management (Wednesday, 16 Oct 2019);

-- Effective Project and Risk Management & Bonds and Insurances (Thursdays, 24 Jan 2019).
+- Effective Project and Risk Management & Bonds and Insurances (Wednesday, 18 Dec 2019).

 For further information, please download the brochure here.